iucario/blog/src/content/blog/NAS.md

 Change mod to 755 for all folders in current directory.
 To hide the background colors of the folders copied from Windows.\
 `find . -type d -exec chmod 755 {} +`

-Why entware is being recommended?
+Did some search online and I am curious why entware is being recommended?
 I can download softwares directly.
 What is the advantage?

 ## Installing Essentials